aravaca/Invincible-Tic-tac-toe-AI-/README.md

 ## Description

 To play the game on Windows, simply download the tic-tac-toe_AI.exe file in the dist folder and run it.
-On other operating systems, assuming that you have Python installed, copy the source code (or clone the repository) and run the game using the following command:
+On other operating systems, assuming that you have Python installed, clone the repository and run the game using the following command in the terminal:
 ```bash
 git clone https://github.com/aravaca/tic-tac-toe
 cd tic-tac-toe\